sinf/portfolio-website-template/README.md

 # Portfolio website template

+A simple setup to build a basic website using only plain HTML and CSS.

-Simple setup to automate glueing a header and footer into the body of each page.
-Only need very basic programs (bash, make, busybox).
+Makefile and wrap_page.sh are used to glue a header and a footer into the body of each page.